-Wisconsin Whey Protein recently built a whey protein processing plant in Turtle Lake, WI with operation of the plant starting in late 2012.
+Wisconsin Whey Protein recently built a whey protein processing plant in Turtle Lake with operation of the plant starting in late 2012.
 The plant is located in the Industrial Park in Turtle Lake and utilizes whey from regional cheese plants to produce its product.

-K. Kachadurian, founder, president and CEO of Wisconsin Whey Protein said, “Our products are to be sold and used both domestically and internationally.
+- Kachadurian, founder, president and CEO of Wisconsin Whey Protein said, “Our products are to be sold and used both domestically and internationally.
 There is very high demand growth in the international market.
-We have been working with this industry for fifteen years in Wisconsin and we are excited to bring this modern, proprietary and high-tech technology plant to Turtle Lake.”
+We have been working with this industry for 15 years in Wisconsin and we are excited to bring this modern, proprietary and high-tech technology plant to Turtle Lake.”

 In the past few years, whey proteins have gained extraordinary recognition for their health benefits and functional capabilities, and as a result have experienced tremendous growth in the food marketplace.